Gr99vn/PersonalSite/README.md

 > 5. #### _config.scss contains scss variable, mixin, function and global property.

-> 6. #### _menu.scss contains scss syntax to modify the style of navigation button and navigation menu.
+> 6. #### _menu.scss contains scss syntax to modify the style and animation of navigation button and navigation menu.

 > 7. #### _home.scss contains scss syntax to modify the style of HOME page elements.